 I contribute to the scientific community as as a reviewer for a range of European research councils, including 2018-22 as panel member of the Swedish Research Council Formas for their ‘Climate Change Panel’; and have contributed as a reviewer also to the Wellcome Trust (UK) ‘Humanities and Social Science Scheme’; the Netherlands Organisation for Scientific Research (NWO) ‘Social Sciences and Humanities Domain’ (Innovational Research Incentives Scheme); the Poland National Science Centre ‘HS – Social Sciences and Humanities Panel’; and the Swiss National Science Foundation (SNSF) ‘Spark Panel’.

 2010 to 2022 I have been a member of the Council of the European Association for the Study of Science and Technology (EASST) and continue my membership in this STS association.
 I am also a member of the International Sociological Association, the German Sociological Association, the German STS networks stsing and Gesellschaft für Wissenschafts- und Technikforschung and of the Bund demokratischer Wissenschaftlerinnen und Wissenschaftler.
-Currently, I am organising the conference sts-hub.de (2023, Aachen), as a space to support interdisciplinary relations within the German research community engaged with STS.
+For 2023, I organised the first sts-hub.de (Aachen), as a conference that provides space to support interdisciplinary relations within the German research community doing, and engaged with, STS.
 I joined the Climate Social Science Network to invest my sociological expertise in coordinated social science climate change research.

 For the Hans Böckler Foundation (as part of the Confederation of German Trade Unions) I act as a liasion lecturer, reviewer and researcher.